getsentry/sentry-symfony/README.md

     // ...
 }
 ```
-Note that, unlike before version 3, the bundle will be enabled in all environments.
+Note that, unlike before in version 3, the bundle will be enabled in all environments.

 ### Step 3: Configure the SDK